phengao/hello-world/README_en-bpt.md

 # BoAT-TemplateProject
-## Directory Description for Project Development Built based on BoAT-ProjectTemplate Development Template
+## Building the project development directory based on the BoAT-ProjectTemplate development template

 The `BoAT-ProjectTemplate` repository is a universal development template for developing applications based on the `BoAT Infra Arch` infrastructure.